victorbirzu/poc-aml/README.md

 **Without these environment variables, you will see errors like:**

 - "API webhook URL for node 3 is not configured"
+- "API webhook URL for node 4 is not configured"
 - "An error occurred in the Server Components render"

 **For docker run (without docker-compose):**